sambux1/presentations/opps/slides/polling/web-browsing.md

 <!--
 With that in mind, we seek to conduct political polls based on web browsing data.

-The starting point is the following question...
+The starting point is the following question: can website visits predict political leanings?

 It's not hard to see why this might be the case.
 The media you consume can say a lot about your politics.